rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 ## `NonNull<T>` vs `*mut T` vs `*const T` vs other
 [pointers]: #pointers

-Honestly, I don't have a very strong opinion there.
-I have a positive _a priori_ towards `NonNull<T>` because it encodes an important invariant in the API, and I think that arbitrary self types make its usually poor ergonomics bearable.

-But what I would really want here is something like a non-`dereferenceable` Rust reference.
-I don't like the fact that I have to give up on the borrow checker and make everything unsafe just to do volatile loads and stores, which are not unsafe _per se_ as long as they occur via a `Volatile` wrapper.
-It just feels like we should be able to propose something better than full references vs full raw pointers here...
+It is pretty clear that volatile operations cannot be expressed through `&self` Rust references, as these provide the compiler with a licence to inject arbitrary loads from the memory region (or even stores, for register spills, if the region is determined to be unobservable to other threads).
+This would be incompatible with the stated goal of precisely controlling memory accesses.

+Currently, the only alternative to references in Rust is to use raw pointer types.
+Rust has a number of these, here it is proposes to use `NonNull<T>` pointer type because it encodes the non-nullness invariant of the API in code.
+Although `NonNull<T>` is often less ergonomic to manipulate than `*mut T`, the use of arbitrary self types make its ergonomics comparable in this case.

+But it should be noted that overall, using raw pointers for this API feels decidedly unsatisfactory overall.
+It feels like this use case could benefit from a different kind of data accessor which encodes the fact that the data must be live and valid, by correctly upholding normal borrow-checking rules.

+In this way, most of the proposed API could become safe, and the only thing that would remain unsafe would be the `_not_atomic()` operations, which more closely reflects the reality of the situation.

 ## Full atomics vocabulary vs hardware semantics
 [atomics-vs-hardware]: #atomics-vs-hardware